 The Company maintained a nonqualified supplemental executive retirement plan ("SERP"), which provided benefits to certain key executive officers, including Mr. Drake.
 In June 2019, we approved the termination and liquidation of the SERP.
-Each SERP participant will receive a lump sum payment equal to the present value of his SERP account, payable in June 2020.
+Each SERP participant received a lump sum payment equal to the present value of his SERP account, payable in June 2020.

 On January 2, 2007, we entered into an amended and restated SERP participation agreement with Mr. Drake (the "Drake SERP").
 Under the Drake SERP, Mr. Drake's annual SERP benefit was 50% of his final average pay (the "SERP Benefit").
 Final average pay was defined as an amount equal to the average of (1) the sum of Mr. Drake's annual base salary as of the effective date of the determination of the SERP Benefit and as of the end of the two immediately preceding years, plus (2) the greater of (i) the amounts of the annual bonuses paid to Mr. Drake for the three years immediately preceding the year during which the SERP Benefit was determined and (ii) Mr. Drake's annualized bonus accrual amount as of the effective date of the determination of the SERP Benefit and the amounts of annual bonus paid to Mr. Drake for the two immediately preceding years.
 Mr. Drake's SERP Benefit was fully vested.
 The SERP Benefit was scheduled to be paid in equal monthly installments for 30 years after the later of Mr. Drake's attainment of age 55 or a separation from service as defined in the SERP.
-In 2019, Mr. Drake received monthly payments of approximately \$30,000 as his SERP Benefit.
-As a result of the termination of the SERP, Mr. Drake will receive a lump sum payment in June 2020 equal to the present value of the remaining payment stream (monthly payments for 302 months), and the monthly payments will cease at that time.
-Under IRS regulations, the present value of the remaining payments has to be calculated using the federal rate established the month prior the payment date as the discount rate.
-The amount of the lump sum payment to be made in June 2020 will be calculated based on the federal rate established in May 2020.
-An estimate of the lump sum payment is included in other liabilities in our consolidated balance sheet as of December 31, 2019.
+In 2020, Mr. Drake received monthly payments of approximately \$30,000 as his SERP Benefit.
+As a result of the termination of the SERP, Mr. Drake received a lump sum payment of approximately \$7.9 million in June 2020 which was equal to the present value of the remaining payment stream (monthly payments for 300 months), and the monthly payments ceased at that time.
+Under IRS regulations, the present value of the remaining payments was calculated using the applicable federal rate established the month prior the payment date as the discount rate.